-As can be seen from the graph below, there are many rental properties that are in a state of disrepair.
-This means that compensation claims for housing disrepair are fairly common, and there is a proven process for making them in the most effective manner.
+As can be seen from the graph below, there are many rental properties in a disrepair state.
+This means that compensation claims for housing disrepair are fairly common, and there is a proven process for making them most effectively.

-Before diving in and making a housing disrepair compensation claim against your landlord, it is advisable to give your landlord a chance to make the required repairs.
+Before diving in and making a housing disrepair compensation claim against your landlord, whether you are a housing association tenant with one of the local authorities, or you’re a private tenant, it is advisable to give your landlord a chance to make the required repairs.
 It could be that there are real extenuating circumstances that are preventing the repair being done.
 A good approach would be to take the steps below:

 - Inform your landlord verbally of the required repairs or maintenance and give them a week to two to arrange things.

-- If the verbal request has not worked, follow up with a written request for the repairs to be made, and also ask for a date that the repairs will be completed by.
+- If the verbal request has not worked, follow up with a written right for the repairs to be made and ask for a date that the repairs will be completed.

 - If the repairs are urgent, and the fact they have not been carried out is either dangerous or cause a health hazard, you can contact your local council, who have legal leverage over your landlord and can request he has the work carried out.